keptn/keptn.github.io/content/docs/develop/operate/upgrade/index.md

     * Please [verify that you are connected to the correct Kubernetes cluster](../../reference/troubleshooting/#verify-kubernetes-context-with-keptn-installation) before deploying the upgrading job.

     * Keptn 0.7 uses Helm 3 while previous Keptn releases rely on Helm 2.
-(Please take into account that the end-of-life period of Helm 2 begins on [August 13th, 2020](https://helm.sh/blog/covid-19-extending-helm-v2-bug-fixes/).)
+This means that you have to upgrade the Helm releases of your Keptn-managed services.
+Otherwise, a `keptn send new-artifact` does not work anymore.
+For upgrading Helm releases, two options are availble as outlined below.
+Please take into account that the end-of-life period of Helm 2 begins on [August 13th, 2020](https://helm.sh/blog/covid-19-extending-helm-v2-bug-fixes/).

 ### Job without Helm 3 Upgrade

 :mag: **Info:** By using this upgrader job, Helm releases are **not** converted to Helm 3.0 and still on version Helm 2.
-After executing the upgrader job, you need to manually convert the releases as outlined below.
+After executing the upgrader job, you need to manually convert the Helm releases on your Kubernetes cluster as explained below.

 ```console
 kubectl delete job upgrader -n default